wizyoung/YOLOv3_TensorFlow/README.md

 Here are some training tricks in my experiment:

-(1) Apply the two-stage training strategy:
+(1) Apply the two-stage training strategy or the one-stage training strategy:

+Two-stage training:

 First stage: Restore `darknet53_body` part weights from COCO checkpoints, train the `yolov3_head` with big learning rate like 1e-3 until the loss reaches to a low level.

 Second stage: Restore the weights from the first stage, then train the whole model with small learning rate like 1e-4 or smaller.
 At this stage remember to restore the optimizer parameters if you use optimizers like adam.

+One-stage training:

-Or just restore the whole weight file except the last three convolution layers.
+Just restore the whole weight file except the last three convolution layers (Conv_6, Conv_14, Conv_22).
+In this condition, be careful about the possible nan loss value.

-(2) Quick train:

-If you want to obtain acceptable results in a short time like in 10 minutes.
-You can use the coco names but substitute several with real class names in your dataset.
-In this way you restore the whole pretrained COCO model and get a 80 class classification model, but you only care about the class names from your dataset.

-(3) I've included many useful training strategies in `args.py`:
+(2) I've included many useful training strategies in `args.py`:

 - Cosine decay of lr (SGDR)
 - Multi-scale training